Spofford/biz-vision/strategies-and-goals.md

+Where are we going, how will we get there?

+Increasing complexity, wicked problems

 Initial dinner Party

 Must include mention and description of original interviews with original participants, which were the inspiration for this